-Friedreich ataxia is a relatively rare inherited disease of the nervous system characterised by the gradual loss of coordination.
-The affected person has increasing difficulty with coordination, leading to an unsteady gait and slurred speech.
-To the casual observer, a person with Friedreich ataxia may seem to be drunk.
+- Friedreich’s ataxia is a relatively rare inherited disease of the nervous system characterised by the gradual loss of coordination.

-Friedreich ataxia is autosomal recessive, meaning both parents have one faulty gene, but don’t exhibit any symptoms themselves, since they have a second healthy copy.
-The children of parents who are both healthy carriers of a single faulty FXN gene each have a 25 per cent chance of being affected by Friedreich ataxia and a 50 per cent chance of being carriers like their parents.
+Friedreich’s ataxia is inherited in an autosomal recessive pattern, meaning both parents have one altered gene, but don’t exhibit any symptoms themselves, since they have a second healthy copy.
+The children of parents who are both healthy carriers of a single altered FXN gene each have a 25 per cent chance of being affected by Friedreich’s ataxia and a 50 per cent chance of being carriers like their parents.

 - lack of physical coordination